 If you are facing a felony charge in Rock Hill, Fort Mill, York County, Lancaster County or surrounding areas of South Carolina, the experienced local criminal attorneys of McKinney, Tucker & Lemel LLC can offer the qualified assistance you need to present your best defense.
 Whether you are facing a white-collar crime charge, a a DUI, a violent crimes charge, a weapons or assault charge, a drug crimes charge, a fraud charge, or any other sort of felony charge, you need expert legal advice while navigating the complexities of the court system.

 The attorneys at McKinney, Tucker & Lemel LLC have deep ties to the communities we serve, and have dedicated our careers to making sure clients like you get a fair result.
 We have handled all kinds of criminal cases, from the most minor to serious felonies, on both the prosecution and defense side, and we will put our experience and knowledge to work for you.

-Contact us now for an evaluation of your felony case and advice about your legal options so we can help you today.
+If you need a felony defense lawyer in South Carolina, contact us now for an evaluation of your felony case and advice about your legal options.